-Requirements Level of Compliance Arrangements in Place (iii) Where appropriate, independent professional observers; and Not Compliant There are no independent professional observers of Committee or Panel business.
-It is considered that: the diversity of representation; (employers, pensioner and Unions) the training arrangements; the annual audit process; and access to existing professional advisors (iv) Expert advisors (on an ad-hoc basis).
-Full Compliance pension fund business.
-Support for the Pensions Committee and Pensions Panel is provided by the undernoted advisors: actuary and investments, Hymans Robertson corporate governance, PIRC Ltd investment managers and custodian, as required.
+Requirements Level of Compliance Arrangements in Place (iii) Where appropriate, independent professional observers; and There are no independent professional observers of Committee or Panel business. observers, and Not Compliant It is considered that: the diversity of representation; (employers, pensioner and Unions) the training arrangements; the annual audit process; and access to existing professional advisors provide robust and adequate scrutiny of (iv) Expert advisors (on an ad-hoc basis).
+Full Compliance Support for the Pensions Committee and Pensions Panel is provided by the undernoted advisors: actuary and investments, Hymans Robertson corporate governance, PIRC Ltd investment managers and custodian, as required.